epfl-ada/ada-2022-project-rakijada/README.md

 ## Proposed timeline
 ---
-The deadline is on December 23rd.
+The deadline is December 23rd.

 | Period                 | Description               |
 | ---------------------- | ------------------------- |